-The analog AGL indicator disappears in unusual attitude mode and is mutually exclusive with the mini map, and mini traffic.
-Analog AGL altitude is not displayed when it is greater than the radar altitude maximum valid value (always in feet, as set in EFIS limits), when it is invalid, or when the pilot deselects analog AGL.
+The analog AGL indicator disappears in unusual attitude mode and is mutually exclusive with the mini map, analog G meter, and mini traffic.
+Analog AGL altitude is not displayed when it is greater than the radar altitude maximum valid value (always in feet) (2,500 feet or as set in EFIS limits), when it is invalid, or when the pilot deselects analog AGL.